A Greek paradox: many elderly are broke despite costly pensions

 CHRISTMAS BONUS

-Pension reform is a vexed issue for many European countries with ageing populations that can no longer support a generous entitlement system.
+Pension reform is a vexed issue for many European countries with aging populations that can no longer support a generous entitlement system.
 Italy raised the retirement age under unpopular reforms in 2012.

 But Athens is running out of time to find savings acceptable to the European Commission, European Central Bank and International Monetary Fund to seal a deal on unlocking aid it needs to repay 1.6 billion euros to the IMF at the end of June.